-- The climate change point used to model and design Climate Future Plots are the years 2050 and 2070/2090. - A representative concentration pathway (RCP) of 8.5 (high emissions scenario) is assumed.
+- The climate change point used to model and design Climate Future Plots are the years 2050 and 2070/2090. - A representative concentration pathway

-It is widely accepted in climate science that human induced climate change may run for centuries if we don't change our behaviour now.
-But even if we dramatically reduce carbon emissions today, it will take 40+ years for the climate to stabilise, due to the delay in air-temperature increase as the atmosphere catches up with the heat the Earth has accumulated.
-While the majority of climate models show similar projections to 2050, projections differ past this point, especially for rainfall 2.
+It is widely accepted in climate science that human induced climate change may run for now.
+But even if we dramatically reduce accumulated.
+While the majority of climate models show similar projections to 2050. projections differ past this point, especially for rainfall 2.